manojreddy56/Chatbot_Music_Recommendation_System/README.md

-Emotion-Based Chatbot Music Recommendation System 🎵
+# Emotion-Based Chatbot Music Recommendation System 🎵

-Project Overview
+## Project Overview

-This project is an "Emotion-Based Chatbot Music Recommendation System** that recommends songs to users based on their mood, detected through chatbot interactions.
-The system uses "Cohere API" for chatbot implementation and "Spotify API" for fetching and recommending songs.
+This project is an **Emotion-Based Chatbot Music Recommendation System** that recommends songs to users based on their mood, detected through chatbot interactions.
+The system uses **Cohere API** for chatbot implementation and **Spotify API** for fetching and recommending songs.
 User login, signup, and session management are implemented securely using **Flask-SQLAlchemy** and **MySQL/SQLite**.

 ## Features